Holidays

 There is not that much game related content for me to show currently, because our main seasonal holiday has landed and my kids are now at home for the coming 6 weeks.

-All kind of interesting family activities are now taking place, from building a new shed for our bicycles in the garden to staying over at grandparents.
+All kind of interesting family activities are now taking place at my home, from ‘building a new shed for our bicycles in the garden’ to ‘staying over at grandparents’.

-For me the holidays are an excellent time to reflect on life and to clean up some physical and mental stuff.
+For me the holidays are an excellent time to reflect on life.
+So I wanted to share some insights on the concept of ‘creativity’.

 Digital escape wrap-up